 Dynasty, in 142.

-In 476, the last of the Roman emperors in the west, Romulus, is overthrown by
+In 476, the last of the western Roman emperors, Romulus, was overthrown by

-barbarians and the Pax Romana is no more.
+barbarians and the Pax Romana was no more.
+(The Byzantine Empire would

 The prophet Muhammad begins his dictation of the Koran circa 625.

-Leif Erikson probably discovered North America circa 1000.
+Leif Erikson, the son of Eric the Red, probably discovered North America circa 1000.